 President Recep Tayyip Erdoğan on Friday slammed the U.S. administration in response to charges that were filed against a former economy minister accused of violating U.S. sanctions on Iran, calling the decision a political step taken against the Turkish state.
 "This issue is a really an interesting one.
 It is already not possible to comment on this keeping legalities in mind.
 I am assessing the legal step taken against our former economy minister and I am emphatically saying that this is a step taken against the Republic of Turkey, as [the U.S.] has not been able to provide the basis of the allegation against him personally as of yet," President Erdoğan said in Istanbul ahead of his departure to Kazakhstan to attend the Organization of Islamic Cooperation (OIC) summit.

 U.S. prosecutors charged the former Turkish economy minister, who is also the former general manager of state-owned Halkbank, Süleyman Aslan, and two others for conspiring to evade U.S. sanctions against Iran, the U.S. state attorney's office in the southern district of New York said in a filing Thursday.
-The indictment broadens a case targeting Turkish-Iranian gold trader Reza Zarrab over sanction evasion, which has fueled tensions between the U.S. and Turkey.
-Zarrab and a Halkbank deputy general manager, Mehmet Hakan Atilla, were both arrested while in the U.S. in March 2016 and are scheduled to stand trial in October.
+The indictment broadens a case targeting Turkish-Iranian gold trader Reza Zarrab - arrested in Miami in March 2016 - over sanction evasion, which has fueled tensions between the U.S. and Turkey.
+Zarrab and Halkbank Deputy General Manager Mehmet Hakan Atilla, who was arrested while in the U.S. in March 2017, are scheduled to stand trial in October.
 If convicted, they face prison terms of up to 30 years.

 Former Economy Minister Zafer Çağlayan and Aslan are charged with "conspiring to use the U.S. financial system to conduct hundreds of millions of dollars' worth of transactions on behalf of the government of Iran and other Iranian entities, which were barred by U.S. sanctions" between 2010 and 2015.